aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 ## Predicting Bank Client's Financial Product subscription using Scikit Learn and XGBoost for imbalance dataset

-This Code Pattern will focus on and guide you through how to use `xgboost`, `scikit learn` and `python` (in the Data Science Experience, or DSX) to predict Bank Client's subscription to financial product based off a [UCI reposository for Bank Marketing Data Set](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing).
+This Code Pattern will guide you through how to use `XGBoost`, `Scikit Learn` and `Python` in IBM Watson Studio to predict Bank Client's subscription to financial product based off a [UCI repository for Bank Marketing Data Set](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing).

-Class imbalance is a common problem in data science, where number of positive samples are significantly less than number of negative samples.
-As data scientists, one would like to solve this problem to create classifier with good performance.
+Class imbalance is a common problem in data science, where the number of positive samples are significantly less than the number of negative samples.
+As data scientists, one would like to solve this problem and create a classifier with good performance.
 XGBoost (Extreme Gradient Boosting Decision Tree) is very common tool for creating the Machine Learning Models for classification and regression.
-However, there are various tricks and techniques for creating good classification model using xgboost for imbalance data-set that it is non trivial and hence we have created this code pattern.
+However, there are various tricks and techniques for creating good classification models using XGBoost for imbalanced data-sets that is non-trivial and the reason for developing this Code Pattern.

-In this code pattern,
-We will illustrates the Machine Learning classification using the Extreme Gradient Boosted Tree.
-Gradient Boosted Tree, is usually a better choice compare to the logistic regression and other techniques.
-We will use the real life data set which is highly imbalance i.e the number of positive sample is much less than the number of negative samples.
+In this Code Pattern, we will illustrate how the Machine Learning classification is performed using XGBoost, which is usually a better choice compared to logistic regression and other techniques.
+We will use a real life data set which is highly imbalanced (i.e the number of positive sample is much less than the number of negative samples).

-We will walk the user to the the following conceptual steps
+This Code Pattern will walk the user through the following conceptual steps:

 * Data Set Description.
 * Exploratory Analysis to understand the data.
 * Use various preprocessing to clean and prepare the data.
 * Use naive XGBoost to run the classification.
     * Use cross validation to get the model.
     * Plot, precision recall curve and ROC curve.
 * We will then tune it and use weighted positive samples to improve classification performance.
 * We will also talk about the following advanced techniques.
     * Oversampling of majority class and Undersampling of minority class.
     * SMOTE algorithms.

 ![](doc/source/images/architecture.png)

 ## Flow

-* Log into IBM's Watson Studio service.
+1. Log into IBM Watson Studio service.

-* Upload the data as a data asset into Watson Studio.
+2. Upload the data as a data asset into Watson Studio.

-* Start a notebook in Watson Studio and input the data asset previously created.
+3. Start a notebook in Watson Studio and input the data asset previously created.

-* Follow following discussion and steps.

-1. Introduction and Background.

-2. Data Set Description.

-3. Statement of Classification Problem.

-4. Software and Tools(Xgboost and Scikit Learn).

-5. Visual Data Exploration to understand data (Using seaborn and matplotlib).

-6. Create Scikit learn ML Pipelines for Data Processing.
+4.
+5.
+6.

-7. Model Training.
+7.

-  7.1.
-What and Why of XGBoost.

-  7.2.
-Discuss Metrics for Model Performance.

-  7.3.
-First Attempt at Model Training and it's performance,evaluation and analysis.

-  7.4.
-Strategy For Better Classifier for the Imbalance Data

-  7.5.
-Second Attempt at Model Training using Weighted Samples and it's performance, evaluation and analysis.

-  7.6.
-Third Attempt at Model Training using Weighted Samples and Feature Selection and it's performance analysis.

-8. Inference Discussion (Generalization cwand Prediction)

-9. Summary about what we learned about various techniques.

-10. Pointers to Other Advanced Techniques like OverSampling, UnderSampling and SMOTE algorithms.

-11. References for further reading.
+8. Evaulate their predictive performance.

 ## Included components